-Neil is a licensed psychologist who works primarily, but not exclusively, with Deaf and hard of hearing adults (ages 18+).
+Neil is a licensed psychologist who works with Deaf, hard of hearing and hearing adults (ages 18+).
 He is hearing and fluent in American Sign Language.
-He has authored five books on providing mental health care to Deaf people, and consults to Deaf mental health programs nationwide.
+He has edited and written six books on providing mental health care to Deaf people, and consults to Deaf mental health programs nationwide.
 Neil has worked across the spectrum of mental health services including mental health clinics and private practice, as well as partial hospital programs, psychiatric inpatient units and emergency services.
-He is on the faculty at UMass Medical Center and has taught in the graduate rehabilitation program at Assumption College.
+He continues to consult to the Massachusetts Department of Mental Health.
+He is on the faculty at the UMass Medical School and has taught in the graduate rehabilitation program at Assumption College for over a decade.
 Neil most often uses a therapeutic approach called Cognitive Behavioral Therapy or CBT, which for him means focusing on helping people develop skillful means of responding to life challenges.
 Neil asks a lot of questions designed to help people get unstuck, see things in more helpful ways, and come to have greater confidence in their own problem solving abilities.

 Deaf people can contact Neil via text at 508-397-5394 or email at Neilglickman@rcn.com.
 Additional contact may take place via Skype (neil.glickman2).
 Voicemail messages can be left at 508-650-0991, ext.
 906. He accepts Blue Cross/Blue Shield, Tufts Health Plan HMO and PPO, UBH/Optum/Harvard Pilgrim, out-of-pocket payments and any insurance with ‘out-of-network’ benefits.